 Ms. Fabienne van den Bor, Educational Adviser

 Fabienne joined the Fulbright Center in 2002 and began her career as the Campus Program Coordinator.
 In 2013, she was appointed Educational Adviser at the Fulbright Center.
 As of 2018, she also works on strategy and special projects.
 Fabienne is an alumna of the Campus Scholarship Program through which she studied at the University of Kansas in Lawrence.
 She studied European Studies at the University of Amsterdam and returned to the University of Kansas to study Public Relations and Mass Communication.
-She is a member of various professional associationa such as NACAC, NAFSA and OACAC: the Overseas Association of College Admission Counselors.
+She is a member of various professional associations such as NAFSA, EAIE and IACAC.

 Manon started working as Program Officer on March 1, 2016, but she joined the Fulbright Center in 2013 as an intern, after receiving her Master's degree in Media Studies at the University of Amsterdam.
 During her bachelor's program at the University of Groningen in American Studies, she took part in an exchange program with the College of Charleston in Charleston, South Carolina and did her Master's research in New Orleans.
 She lived in Florida and North Dakota.
 During her internship period at the Fulbright Center, she co-organized the celebration of 65 years of Fulbright Program in the Netherlands (June 2015) and published a book with interviews with alumni under the title 'In Amerika heb ik ruim leren denken' ("In America I've learn how to think broadly").
-She has worked as a Test Center Administrator at the Fulbright Center since April 2014.
-As a Program Officer, she is responsible for the Campus Scholarship Program a.
+As a Program Coordinator, she is responsible for the Campus Scholarship Program a.
 She also works as Educational Adviser, since 2018.
 She is a member of IACAC.

 Visiting address and mail address